manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ```

 Any component that is nested within `Auth0Provider` is now able to send requests to the Auth0 service to authenticate the user by using the `useAuth0` Hook.
 This Hook returns multiple functions to help you with this, starting with the `loginWithRedirect` method that initiates the authentication with Auth0 and redirects the user to the login page.
-Also, the function `logout` is used by unauthenticated users and the const `isAuthenticated` shows the authentication status of a user.
+Also, the function `logout` is used by unauthenticated users, and the const `isAuthenticated` shows the authentication status of a user.
 This functionality should be added in the file `src/App.js`:

 ```js
 // src/App.js